Sony Pictures Classics: History

-Sony Pictures Classics (also known as Sony Classics or SPC) was formed in 1992 by Michael Barker, Tom Bernard and Marcie Bloom, and set up as an autonomous division of Sony Pictures to produce, acquire and/or distribute independent films from the United States and internationally.
+Sony Pictures Classics was formed in 1992 by Michael Barker, Tom Bernard and Marcie Bloom, and set up as an autonomous division of Sony Pictures to produce, acquire and/or distribute independent films from the United States and internationally.

-It has released films that have won 38 Academy Awards and received 164 nominations, including Best Picture nominations for I'm Still Here, The Father, Call Me By Your Name, Whiplash, Amour, Midnight in Paris, An Education, Capote, Howards End, and Crouching Tiger, Hidden Dragon.
+It has released films that have won 38 Academy Awards and received 166 nominations, including Best Picture nominations for I'm Still Here, The Father, Call Me By Your Name, Whiplash, Amour, Midnight in Paris, An Education, Capote, Howards End, and Crouching Tiger, Hidden Dragon.

 SPC has a history of making reasonable investments for small films and getting a decent return.
 It has a history of not overspending.
-Its largest commercial success of the 2010s is Woody Allen's Midnight in Paris (2011), which grossed over $56 million in the U.S., becoming Allen's highest-grossing film ever in the United States.
+Its largest commercial success of the 2010s is Woody Allen's Midnight in Paris (2011), which grossed over $56.8 million in the United States, becoming Allen's highest-grossing film ever in the United States.

 SPC has been a pioneer in theatrical distribution.
-In 2001 championed the Chinese-language film Crouching Tiger, Hidden Dragon, which earned the most Oscar nominations ever for a non-English-language film and win the Oscar for Best Foreign Language Film and a Golden Globe in 2001.
-The film earned over $213 million worldwide on a $17 million budget, including $128 million in the U.S. as a Sony Pictures Classics release.
+In 2001, it championed the Chinese-language film Crouching Tiger, Hidden Dragon, which earned 10 nominations, the most ever for a non-English-language film (Roma would tie it in 2018), and win the Oscar for Best Foreign Language Film and a Golden Globe in 2001.
+The film earned over $213 million worldwide on a $17 million budget, including $128 million in the United States as a Sony Pictures Classics release.

 In 2006, SPC promoted The Lives of Others to an Oscar and BAFTA, after it was rejected by the Cannes, Berlin, Venice and New York Film Festivals.